 This worry was further elevated when asked specifically about sharing payment information to businesses operating remotely.
 Here, 8 out of 10 respondents expressed some level of concern with 26% stating they are “very concerned” about how their personal data is being handled during the pandemic.

-Geoff Forsyth, Chief Information Security Officer, PCI Pal said, “Cybercriminals are shamelessly opportunistic and are aiming to capitalise on the remote working situation.
+Geoff Forsyth, Chief Information Security Officer, PCI Pal said, “Cybercriminals are shamelessly opportunistic and are aiming to capitalize on the remote working situation.
 Hackers are working around the clock to steal data for profit and therefore consumers are rightfully holding businesses accountable for lax data security practices.
 This means that businesses must meet the highest compliance and security standards if they want to build and maintain customer loyalty.”

 When comparing the same research in the UK and US, American consumers are the most likely to say that since the Coronavirus pandemic, they are now more concerned about companies handling their personal data securely (38.6%) versus 28% of respondents in the UK.